Menu

 Samsung technologies

-• AI technology: Samsung has recently implemented AI technology into its premium TV line.
+• AI technology: Samsung has implemented AI technology into its premium TV line.
 Samsung’s AI tech uses neural networks to optimize both picture and sound.
 It can also upscale old content to 4K and 8K resolution, although we had mixed results while testing this.

 Note that TV manufacturers have a habit of tweaking common terms for TV technologies as they integrate them into their own lineup of TVs.
 Samsung is no exception to this.
 For example, Quantum HDR is a term coined by Samsung for their innovative line of TVs that combine the high-contrast clarity of HDR with the extremely tiny pixels used for QLED displays.
 The result is an all-around brighter and more vibrant viewing experience.